Thesis title: To Resettle a Settler Mining Community: Colonialism, Recursive Discourse, and Spectres in the Deformation

-Christian’s current research looks at British exploration, travel and tourism in the Arctic in the late nineteenth and early twentieth centuries, particularly representations of modernity and landscape.
-His work focuses on how the Arctic was imagined as an empty space in European travel writing, as well as relationships between travellers and indigenous peoples in the Arctic.
-By taking an interdisciplinary approach, drawing on both historical and literary sources, Christian’s research considers the significance of enduring imaginative geographies of the Arctic.
-Through a close reading of a range of texts, he hopes to show how understanding historical colonial relationships in the region illuminates contemporary postcolonial issues.
+Christian’s research looked at British exploration, travel and tourism in the Arctic in the late nineteenth and early twentieth centuries, particularly representations of modernity and landscape.
+His work focused on how the Arctic was imagined as an empty space in European travel writing, as well as relationships between travellers and indigenous peoples in the Arctic.
+By taking an interdisciplinary approach, drawing on both historical and literary sources, Christian’s research considered the significance of enduring imaginative geographies of the Arctic.
+Through a close reading of a range of texts, he was able to show how understanding historical colonial relationships in the region illuminates contemporary postcolonial issues.

 Before joining the DurhamARCTIC PhD programme, Christian studied for a BA in History at the University of York, followed by an MA in History at University College London (SSEES).
 His previous research also looked at histories of travel and exploration, particularly mountaineering.

 Greta's research examines interactions between sea ice and vessel mobilities, aiming to understand how marine traffic unfolds amidst the icy waters of the Bering Strait region, situated between Alaska and Russia.
 It draws on the perspectives of (i) sea-ice scientists who study and quantify sea ice and vessel traffic through remote sensing, (ii) weather forecasting data analysts who produce sea-ice charts for navigation and (iii) vessel captains and crews with first-hand experience of sea-ice navigation.
 Through these different viewpoints, the project cuts across Human Geography and Physical Geography approaches to engaging with sea ice, vessels and their distinct and intersecting mobilities.
 Her research thereby offers a new perspective on the intricate texture of mobility in the icy waters surrounding the Bering Strait, revealing the ways in which different subjects, perspectives and ways of knowing intersect in complex ways to give insight into the entanglement of perception, cognition, movement and stasis that constitutes mobility.